-Areas of responsibility Description of OLG's role and responsibilities Areas in which the Service Provider will have operational responsibilities Anti-Money Laundering OLG will establish or require the establishment of an anti-money laundering compliance program required to be implemented and complied with by the Service Provider.
+Areas of Description of OLG's role and Areas in which the Service Provider will have responsibility responsibilities operational responsibilities compliance program required to be implemented and complied with by the Service Provider.
 Such program will, among other things, be designed to allow OLG to comply with its obligations under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act (Canada).
-OLG will maintain access to anti-money laundering reports through its central gaming management system and will be responsible for submitting the reports directly to FINTRAC.
-The Service Provider will comply with the OLG Policies, including the AML compliance program and other related anti- money laundering policies.
-Service Provider will use OLG- approved mandatory software to prepare and supply to OLG all anti-money laundering reports as required under the OLG Policies.
+OLG will maintain access to anti-money laundering reports through its central gaming management system and will be responsible for submitting the reports directly to FINTRAC. including the AML compliance program and other related antimoney laundering policies.
+Service Provider will use OLG-approved mandatory software to prepare and supply to OLG all anti-money laundering reports as required under the OLG Policies.
 Auditing In addition to ongoing monitoring of operations through control of management information, OLG will be entitled to regularly audit and inspect the Service Provider to, among other things, confirm that it meets all applicable commercial standards, the OLG Policies and contractual obligations.
 OLG will regularly audit the Service Provider to ensure it meets all regulatory requirements and standards.
 Service Provider will actively participate and cooperate as required with all audits and inspections and respond to findings with appropriate action plans.
-OLG's rights of audit and inspection will not limit or derogate from the Service Provider's obligation to comply with all of its contractual obligations, regulatory requirements and all other applicable law. through ownership o other financial and r inspection rights), co ent - OLG and its authorized agents will (a) con f bank accounts; (b) establish or require the es isk management policies; and (c) have broad o ntrol and/or approval rights over various finan agement considerations. stablishment of anti-fraud and versight (including audit and Revenue Reporting OLG will control all financial transaction information and other information required to calculate and reconcile gaming revenue and related calculations, as defined by OLG, based on transaction and other game play data and information transmitted through the GMS.
+OLG's rights of audit and inspection will not limit or derogate from the Service Provider's obligation to comply with all of its contractual obligations, regulatory requirements and all other applicable law.
+Financial Management - OLG and its authorized agents will (a) control all gaming-related funds through ownership of bank accounts; (b) establish or require the establishment of anti-fraud and other financial and risk management policies; and (c) have broad oversight (including audit and inspection rights), control and/or approval rights over various financial reporting and performance metrics and risk management considerations.
+Revenue Reporting OLG will control all financial transaction information and other information required to calculate and reconcile gaming revenue and related calculations, as defined by OLG, based on transaction and other game play data and information transmitted through the GMS.
 OLG will be entitled to regularly perform analyses and conduct checks to verify the accuracy of all financial data.
-All transaction and game play data and information will flow directly to OLG from the Service Provider systems.
+OLG will have the ability to integrate and reconcile all financial transactions related to Gaming Revenue across its service provider All transaction and game play data and information will flow directly to OLG from the Service Provider systems.
 The Service Provider will independently reconcile Gaming Revenue from the Gaming Sites within the Gaming Bundle for the Service Provider's own accounting purposes.